The Best Cold Calling Script & How to Make Your Own [Template]

 First, you need to cherry-pick who you‘ll call.
 Your time is valuable — don’t waste it on prospects that aren‘t a good fit for your product.
 Think about who your best customers are (or who you’ve had the most success calling in the past) and look for common attributes.

-For example, maybe your verticals are hospitality and retail.
-Or perhaps they‘re finance and banking.
+Industry verticals are a good place to start.
+For example, maybe you deal exclusively with hospitality and retail companies.
+Or, your target markets could be finance and banking.
 Once you’ve figured out which verticals to target, you're ready for step 2.

 2. Identify 20 good-fit prospects.